saitejavanamala/Portfolio/SQL/SQLQuestionnaire.md

 101. Describe SQL comments?
 102. What is the difference between NVL function, IFNULL function, and ISNULL function?
 103. What is Database Testing?
+104. What are UNION queries?
+Give at least 2 examples.
+105. What are UNION ALL queries?
+How do you contrast with UNION queries.
+Give at least 2 examples.
+106. Draw Venn Diagrams for UNION, INTERSECT and EXCEPT.
+107. What are the guidelines for UNION operator?
+108. What are Intersect Queries?
+Give at least 2 examples.
+109. What are Except queries?
+Give at least 2 examples.
+110. What are the different syntax of subqueries?
+111. What is a correlated subquery?
+Give one example.
+111. What is a self- contained subquery?
+111. What are the properties of a correlated subquery?
+111. What is an APPLY operator?
+111. How is an APPLY operator different from a Join?
+111. What are the types of APPLY operator?
+Explain with an example for each type in detail.
+111. What is Cross Apply?
+111. What is Outer Apply?
+111. SQL is ____________ not ____________.
+111. What are entities in SQL?
+111. What is a schema?
+111. What is a syntax for fully -qualified name?
+111. What is the SQL processing order of a query?
+111. What are the different data types in SQL?
+111. What is an Implicit conversion?
+Give at least 2 examples.
+111. What is an Explicit conversion?
+111. List out and explain the conversion functions in SQL
+111. Explain COALESCE with an example
+111. Describe ANSI behavior of NULLs
+111. State and explain the 3 important NULL functions
+111. What are Table Variables?
+Give 2 examples.
+111. What are table valued functions?
+Give 2 examples.
+111. What are derived tables?
+Give 2 examples.
+111. What are derived table guidelines?
+Give 2 examples.
+111. What are common table expressions?
+Give 2 examples.
+111. What are CTEs Recursion?